BelfordZ/open-rpc-flow/README.md

 ## Event Emitter Interface

-The flow executor includes an event emitter that allows you to receive real-time updates during flow execution.
-This is useful for monitoring progress, logging, and integrating with external systems.
+The flow executor exposes a `FlowExecutorEvents` instance built on Node's `EventEmitter`.
+It emits strongly typed events during execution so you can monitor progress, log information or integrate with external systems in real time.
+All event names are available through the `FlowEventType` enum.

 ### Using the Event Emitter